 For many the lure of the hippie trail was the romance of the road & breaking away from the norm of their day to day lives.
 I think it is safe to say that very few people remained the same on their return.
 There were so many different cultures and sights to see.

 This trip defined people’s lives and opened their eyes to a new way of thinking.
 It was a once in a lifetime experience and changed who they were forever!

 It is said that the trail essentially started in Istanbul as this is the place where the European countries converged.

 Depending on the time of year there were several popular routes that were taken.
-In the summer many people would end their trail n the Mountains of Nepal where the natives were incredibly friendly, and still are to this day, and the views and culture are incredible!
-In the winter months the trails that took you into beaches in Goa were most popular as well as the warmth of Bangkok.
+In the summer many people would end their trail n the Mountains of Nepal where the natives were incredibly friendly They still are to this day.
+Not to mention that fact that the place and culture is incredible!
+In the winter months the trails that took you into beaches in Goa were most popular as was the warmth of Bangkok.

-All travellers had to pass through Pakistan-Indian border and from here the usual destinations were , Delhi, Goa, Nepal and Bangkok.
+All travellers had to pass through the Pakistan-Indian border no matter which route you chose.
+From here the usual destinations were , Delhi, Goa, Nepal and Bangkok.
 Kathmandu in Nepal loved the hippies that passed through so much that they named a street “Freak Street”in commemoration.
+The shop still exisits to this day selling great hippy clothing.
 The freak scene was originally a component of the bohemian subculture which began in California in the mid-1960s, associated with the hippie movement.
 Thousands have passed through Freak Street in Nepal on their travels.

 There were so many cities to see and so many countries to travel through.
-The cities were held in such high regard by the hippies and travellers as they were made to feel so welcome by the native residents.
-They were well looked after.
-Many travelled back to their favourite destinations year on year as they love it so much and have struck up some great and strong friendships.
-The tourism to places may have been a little unwelcome at first, but that didn’t last long.
-The hippies travelling through benefited everyone as the tourists were well cared for and the towns and cities were happy with the boost in income.
+The travellers were made to feel so welcome by the native residents and were very well looked after.
+This made such an impact on some that many travelled back to their favourite destinations year on year.
+They loved it so much and struck up some great and strong friendships.

 The Halt of the Hippy Trail